imam-db/ml-algo/WARP.md

 ### Working with Algorithms
 - **Start with README.md** for theoretical understanding and scenario overview
+- **Check Key Terms section** in each README for algorithm-specific terminology
+- **Use GLOSSARY.md** for comprehensive term definitions and cross-references
 - **Run scenarios** using the provided commands (e.g., `uv run python sklearn_example.py --scenario house_prices`)
 - **Compare implementations**: from-scratch vs production (sklearn)
 - **Use exercise.ipynb** for interactive hands-on practice